-Charing Cross, Cannon Street, Waterloo East & London Bridge high level platforms 1-3 will be closed at various points over the weekend with no Southeastern services from Charing Cross, Cannon Street, Waterloo East and London Bridge and diversions into Victoria / Blackfriars or trains terminating at New Cross.
+While not on the magnitude of the Easter work, there will be investment on track and signalling throughout the three days.
+The impact on services will be:\sCharing Cross, Cannon Street, Waterloo East & London Bridge high level platforms 1-3 will be closed at various points over the weekend with no Southeastern services from Charing Cross, Cannon Street, Waterloo East and London Bridge and diversions into Victoria / Blackfriars or trains terminating at New Cross.

-As part of the £250m investment programme to remove a major bottleneck on the WCML leading to more reliable potentially faster and more frequent services, new track and overhead lines are being installed on Saturday and Sunday in and around Stafford.
+As part of the $250 million investment initiative to eliminate a significant bottleneck on the WCML, new track and overhead lines are being constructed in and around Stafford on Saturday and Sunday.